-Aunt Nettie’s Orange Nut Cake quickly became one of our most favorite cakes ever with such incredible flavors of orange, cranberries and nuts.
+Aunt Nettie’s Cranberry Orange Nut Cake quickly became one of our favorite cakes with such incredible flavors of orange, cranberries, and nuts.
 It’s truly stunning and fantabulously delicious!

-This cake guys, oh my goodness guys, this cake!
-In 2 weeks I made it twice because it’s THAT GOOD!
+This cake, guys, oh my goodness, guys, this cake!
+In 2 weeks, I made it twice because it was that good!
 It is the perfect winter cake and one that every holiday table needs!
 This cake is dense but so incredibly tender and moist.
-This is that cake, that when you walk past it, you have to stop and slice off just the teensiest of slivers because you can’t help yourself.
-And this is that cake you purposely walk past it 47 times just to get that teensiest of slivers before you have a real serving for dessert.
-I mean those slivers don’t count, right?
-I mean it’s not a real slice of cake.
-It’s a sliver after all.
-LOL
+This is that cake that when you walk past it, you have to stop and slice off just the teensiest of slivers because you can’t help yourself.
+And this is that cake you purposely walk past 47 times just to get that teensiest of slivers before you have a real serving for dessert.
+I mean, those slivers don’t count, right?
+I mean, it’s not a real slice of cake.
+It’s a sliver, after all.

-Now my pan is a 10 cup Bundt pan where I believe all of the recipes in this book call for a 12 cup Bundt pan but no worries on this.
-All I did was scoop out about 2 cups and reserve that for cupcakes (which Mr. Fantabulous ate them all!).
+Now my pan is a 10-cup Bundt pan, and I believe all of the recipes in this book call for a 12-cup Bundt pan, but no worries on this.
+All I did was scoop out about 2 cups and reserve that for cupcakes (which Mr. Fantabulous ate all of them!).

-This cake though, the flavors were spot on.
-Aunt Nettie rocked this cake in her day and I’m so happy Susanna shared this recipe with the world as this will most definitely be one I’ll be making over and over!
+For this cake, though, the flavors were spot on.
+Aunt Nettie rocked this cake in her day, and I’m so happy Susanna shared this recipe with the world, as this will most definitely be one I’ll be making over and over!
 It’s elegant and beautiful yet so incredibly simple.

-This cake, reminds me of the cakes my Mom and Grandma would make.
-When you really only had the basics in the pantry – flour, eggs, sugar and whatever fresh fruit that was growing on the tree outside, that’s what drove the cake flavor.
-This cake just ‘spoke’ to me as I read the story of it as this cake is similar to something they would have made.
-Since we couldn’t often afford to presents when visiting friends, Mom and Grandma would make such grand cakes.
+This cake reminds me of the cakes my Mom and Grandma would make.
+When you only had the basics in the pantry – flour, eggs, sugar, and whatever fresh fruit was growing on the tree outside, that drove the cake flavor.
+This cake just ‘spoke’ to me as I read its story, as this cake is similar to something they would have made.
+Since we couldn’t often afford presents when visiting friends, Mom and Grandma would make such grand cakes.
 To them, baked goods were more meaningful and from the heart.

 Food to me is more than just how it tastes; it’s about the memories you make with this and the bonds that are built from it.
 To see a smile on someone’s face when they took a bite of one of their cakes was the best present they could get.

 But let me tell you more about Susanna and this cookbook.
-Susanna Short is a caterer who has been baking with passion and curiosity since the age of six.
-In looking at this book I immediately smiled when I saw who penned the preface.
-Dorothy “Dotty” Dalquist herself did.
-Dorothy and her husband, H. David Dalquist, developed the original Bundt pan for their company, Nordic Ware!
-Definitely check out that link and read more about their heritage!
+Susanna Short is a caterer who has been baking with passion and curiosity since six.

-As for the size of the orange, I just went with a basic large naval orange.
+As for the size of the orange, I just went with a large, basic naval orange.
 Could you use clementines?
 Sure, why not?
-I would guess maybe 3-4 of those would equal a normal sized orange.
-I’m wondering how lemon would be in this with the orange or even just lemon and cranberry!
-Mmmmm I know what I’m making this weekend!
+I would guess maybe 3-4 of those would equal a normal-sized orange.

 I would say if you’re heading to a holiday party this year, instead of taking a bag of chips or a cheese tray, show up with this cake and right before you serve it, kiss it with a bit of confectioners’ sugar.
 This cake will put a smile on anyone’s face and warm their heart!